Revenue Program

 So that begs the question how is Bitdealer funded?

-👉 Trading fees, not game revenue, cover the company’s operating expenses.
-This includes:
+👉 **Trading fees,** not game revenue, cover the company’s operating expenses.\

 *The Revenue Programs described on this page apply exclusively to the specific RWA Token referenced.
 These mechanisms (including buybacks, burns, or other economic models) are determined by the respective project team and do not extend in any way to the $BIT utility token. $BIT does not participate in, nor derive value from, any RWA Token revenue, gambling activity, or external business performance. $BIT functions solely as a utility token within the Bitdealer platform, enabling governance, staking and DEX liquidity.*